aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 then the ExpressionAttributeValues must be changed to (:value = 13fd), where "13fd" is the calculated beacon value.

+### QueryObject has sensitive values

+Determines if a Query Object has sensitive values (ENCRYPT_AND_SIGN fields)

+If there are any ExpressionAttributeValues that are referred to by a beacon name that contain sensitive values (ENCRYPT_AND_SIGN field) then QueryObject has sensitive values MUST return true.
+Otherwise it MUST return false.

 ## QueryOutputForBeacons

 Transform an unencrypted QueryOutput object for searchable encryption.